 What is the best dog food to prevent lawn burn?
 Many dog owners like yourself wonder if lawn burn is preventable.
 The short answer to that question is ‘yes’.
 But it is important to consider the factors that contribute to lawn burn and different methods for preventing and treating it.

-However, changing your dog’s diet will likely be ineffective in preventing it.
+However, changing your dog’s diet will most likely be ineffective in preventing lawn burn.